Root mean square deviation: Normalization

-This value is commonly referred to as the normalized root-mean-square deviation or error (NRMSD or NRMSE), and often expressed as a percentage, where lower values indicate less residual variance.
+This value is commonly referred to as the normalized root mean square deviation or error (NRMSD or NRMSE), and often expressed as a percentage, where lower values indicate less residual variance.
+This is also called Coefficient of Variation or Percent RMS.
 In many cases, especially for smaller samples, the sample range is likely to be affected by the size of sample which would hamper comparisons.

-Another possible method to make the RMSD a more useful comparison measure is to divide the RMSD by the interquartile range.
+Another possible method to make the RMSD a more useful comparison measure is to divide the RMSD by the interquartile range (IQR).
 When dividing the RMSD with the IQR the normalized value gets less sensitive for extreme values in the target variable.